gsgaza147/Health-Care-Data-Anlysis/README.md

 # Health-Care-Data-Anlysis
-This is an analysis on health care for the public in Agege, Lagos
+This is an analysis on public health care and management for the Agege Community, Lagos
+# Introduction
+Microsoft Excel was usesd as a tool in this framework